absmach/mgate/README.md

 # mProxy
-mProxy is an IoT proxy.
+mProxy is an MQTT proxy.

 Highly experimental - not usable for now.